r3boot/jaken/README.md

 Display how you are recognized by the bot.
 Syntax is `whoami`.

 ## test
 Test if you can talk with the bot.
-Syntax is `test`
+Syntax is `test`.

 ## help
 Get some info to get you started.
-Syntax is `help`
+Syntax is `help`.

 ## commands
-List all available commands.
-Syntax is `help`
+List all commands that are available to you.
+Syntax is `help`.
+Note that you will only see commands which you have access to.

 ## meet
 Introduce a new user to the bot.
 Syntax is `meet <nickname>`.
-This will cause the bot to perform a whois lookup for this user, and store the corresponding hostmask into the database
+This will cause the bot to perform a whois lookup for this user, and store the corresponding hostmask into the database.

 ## forget
 Remove a user from the bot.
 Syntax is `forget <nickname>`.
 This will delete all hostmasks of users matching the nickname.